-Each SVM appears as a single independent server, which enables multiple SVMs to coexist in a cluster while ensuring no data flows among them.
+Each SVM appears as a single independent server, which enables multiple SVMs to coexist while ensuring no data flows among them.

 SVMs can serve data concurrently through multiple data access protocols.
-SVMs provide file-level data access through NAS protocols, such as CIFS and NFS, and block-level data access through SAN protocols, such as iSCSI and FC (FCoE included).
+SVMs provide file-level data access by using NAS protocols, such as CIFS and NFS, and block-level data access by using SAN protocols, such as iSCSI and FC (FCoE included).
 SVMs can serve data to SAN and NAS clients independently at the same time.

 Each SVM can have its own user and administration authentication.
 SVM administrators can manage the SVMs that they are authorized to access.
 However, SVM administrators have privileges assigned by the cluster administrators.

-With SVMs with Infinite Volume, management of large and unstructured data is easier because the SVM administrator can manage one data container instead of many.
+With SVMs with Infinite Volume, management of large and unstructured data is easier as the SVM administrator has to manage one data container instead of many.